srhbinion/portfolio2016/_posts/2016-04-14-welcome-to-jekyll.markdown

 date:   2016-04-14 22:27:07 -0500
 categories: jekyll update
 img: /assets/one.jpg
+description: "Sample 1 is about walking into a brick tree."
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.